Cy-Fair Educational Foundation History

 Adam is a member of the board’s executive committee.
 His zest for the Foundation/s mission has been passed on to two of his daughters – Leigh Ann Thompson and Rebecca Howren – who serve as members of the board of trustees.

-Leigh Ann is a past chairman of the board, and she and Rebecca serve as members of the board’s Scholarship Committee.
+Leigh Ann is a past chairman of the board, and Rebecca serves on the board’s Scholarship Committee.

 Get Involved Today

 As a non-profit organization, we receive no tax dollars from the Cypress-Fairbanks ISD or any other taxing agency.
 CFEF depends on funds from donors, endowments, and fundraising efforts to help provide brighter futures to Cy-Fair students.
 Get involved by donating online or taking part in one of our other programs.